-Adventure in June: Walking the Lost Coast Trail
+June, 2019 Adventure: Walking the Lost Coast Trail

 We have just returned home and shaken some black sand out of our boots.
 Time for a quiet reflection of all the awesome sights we encountered on our trip.
 After coffee this morning, it occurred to me that some people may want a fresh account of what to expect on the trail.

-We are living the guide life, running trips for REI Adventures and backpacking one of the most unique trails in Northern California, the LCT.
-Sleeping under the stars and showing people all the hidden secrets of this trail is our favorite pastime.Northern California backpacking doesn’t get much better than a trip to the ocean where you can enjoy 26 miles of walking with elephant seals and otters.
+Northern California backpacking doesn’t get much better than a trip to the ocean where you can enjoy 26 miles of walking accompanied by sightings of elephant seals and otters.
 The LCT (Lost Coast Trail) may be the most unusual trail that I have ever hiked.
 There have been no two adventures on this long stretch of coastal beauty that have been quite the same.
-Terrain constantly changing at the hand of the big blue sea, manipulating different sections of the trail or ripping chunks away to create new landscapes.
+The terrain is constantly changing at the hand of the big blue sea, manipulating different sections of the trail or ripping chunks away to create new landscapes.
 Directly West, (or for most hiking the trail north to south,) the Ocean on your right hand side can be a gentle giant or a raging beast.

-Here’s what we came to expect on our trip last Thursday through Sunday.
+Here’s what we came to expect last Thursday through Sunday.
 There are four types of terrain that you will encounter, sand, gravel, rocks ( & boulders) and hard packed dirt.
 The tidal zones are most likely to change so do take this account of the trip with a grain of, well…….sand.

-Day two began up the trail from Randall and along the hill above the beach towards the flats.
+Day 2 began up the trail from Randall and along the hill above the beach towards the flats.
 This grassy section is beautifully decorated with poppies and wild radish right now.
 Just be sure to watch your step, rattlesnakes sometimes come out to sun themselves along the trail here, (and are sometimes even seen on the beach.)
 Our destination was Big Flat for lunch and Shipman’s Creek for camp tonight.
 There has been a lot of movement at Shipman’s this year, expect lots of log jam areas, less camping but beautiful creek and ocean views.
-At this point in the trip water crossings have been frequent, almost every two miles.
+At this point in the trip water crossings have been frequent, almost every two miles.You will be hiking along the beach from here on out, sideways sand and lots of small to medium sized rocks that can be hard on the ankles.

 “None of your knowledge, your reading, your connections will be of any use here: two legs suffice, and big eyes to see with.
 Walk alone, across mountains or through forests.
 You are nobody to the hills or the thick boughs heavy with greenery.
 You are no longer a role, or a status, not even an individual, but a body, a body that feels sharp stones on the paths, the caress of long grass and the freshness of the wind.
 When you walk, the world has neither present nor future: nothing but the cycle of mornings and evenings.
 Always the same thing to do all day: walk.
 But the walker who marvels while walking (the blue of the rocks in a July evening light, the silvery green of olive leaves at noon, the violet morning hills) has no past, no plans, no experience.
 He has within him the eternal child.
 While walking I am but a simple gaze.”